-Table 10.3-1 shows the location and size of larger residential developments in Pomona that are under review, have been approved, or constructed over the past several years.
-As shown, housing projects located in Downtown Pomona and along the City's commercial corridors are already occurring, demonstrating the feasibility of redeveloping underutilized residential and non-residential sites.
+Table 10.3-1 shows the location and size of larger residential developments in Pomona that have been approved and/or constructed over the past several years.
+As shown, housing projects located in Downtown Pomona and along the City's commercial corridors are already occurring.
+The last three projects listed are located Downtown.